szyablitsky/customer_service_ticketing/README.md

 This is an example of my ~current~ (3 years ago) coding abilities.

 It's a customer service ticketing application where customers can ask for help and the customer service agent can reply to a customer.
-Administrator can manage everything.
+The administrator can manage everything.

 The application is deployed at Heroku https://customer-service.herokuapp.com.